Soybean exports help to shrink US trade deficit in January

 When adjusted for inflation, the goods trade deficit decreased US$7.8 billion to US$83.8 billion in January.
 The drop in the so-called real goods trade deficit could see economists bump up their very low first-quarter gross domestic product growth estimates.

-The Atlanta Federal Reserve is forecasting GDP rising at a 1.3 percent annualized rate in the January-March quarter.
-The government reported last month that the economy grew at a 2.6 percent pace in the fourth quarter.
+The Atlanta Federal Reserve is forecasting GDP rising at a 1.3 per cent annualised rate in the January-March quarter.
+The government reported last month that the economy grew at a 2.6 per cent pace in the fourth quarter.

 But that estimate is likely to be lowered when the government publishes a revision on Thursday as some economic data for December was weaker than had been previously assumed.